nwj/zeke/README.md

 Notes are markdown files, named using a date and a formatted version of the note title.
 Each note includes YAML front-matter with basic meta-data.

-### Create a new note and open it in a text editor
+The optional `-e` flag will open the new note in whichever editor you specify using the `ZEKE_EDITOR` environment variable.

 ```
 $ export ZEKE_EDITOR="vim"
 $ zeke new -e "My Note"
 ```
-The `-e` flag will open the new note in whichever editor you specify using the `ZEKE_EDITOR` environment variable.

-### Tag a note
+### Tagging Notes
 ```
-$ zeke tag 20200502-my_note.md my-tag
+$ zeke tag my-tag 20200502-my_note.md
 Tagged `20200502-my_note.md` with `my-tag`

 $ cat 20200502-my_note.md